-In 2015, Whistleblowers were awarded $731 million under the False Claims Act, SEC, CFTC, and IRS whistleblower provisions.
+In 2016, Whistleblowers were awarded more than $647 million under the False Claims Act, SEC, CFTC, and IRS whistleblower provisions.
 Speak with an attorney today to learn more.

 What We Do

-Levy Konigsberg LLP’s group of dedicated whistleblower attorneys represent individuals pursuing False Claims Act (or “qui tam”), SEC, IRS, and CFTC whistleblower cases.
+Levy Konigsberg LLP’s group of dedicated whistleblower attorneys represent individuals pursuing False Claims Act (or “qui tam”), SEC, CFTC and IRS whistleblower cases.
 Our clients include doctors, accountants, nurses, corporate officers, industry insiders, and even competitors of the defendants—courageous individuals who decided to step forward to bring wrongdoers to justice, often at significant personal risk.

 Corporate greed is costing the Government and the taxpayers billions of dollars each year.
 Luckily, the Government has a secret weapon, you, the whistleblower.
 By working with experienced whistleblower attorneys, you can expose the fraud and be rewarded with a percentage of the Government’s recovery.
 The most recent figures offer proof that whistleblower incentives are an effective tool.
-In 2015, the U.S. Department of Justice recovered $2.9 billion from qui tam cases brought under the False Claims Act, resulting in $597 million in awards to whistleblowers.
-The fledgling IRS and SEC Whistleblower programs paid out $96 million and $37 million in whistleblower rewards, respectively, in cases that generated hundreds of millions in penalties.
+In 2016, the U.S. Department of Justice recovered $2.9 billion from qui tam cases brought under the False Claims Act, resulting in $519 million in awards to whistleblowers.
+The fledgling SEC and CFTC Whistleblower programs paid out more than $57 million and more than $10 million in whistleblower rewards, respectively, in cases that generated hundreds of millions in penalties while the IRS Whistleblower Program paid out more than $61 million in whistleblowers rewards following a record year of submissions.

 It is important to speak with an attorney early in the whistleblower process.
 This can aid the whistleblower in making informed decisions and avoiding pitfalls.
 Should you decide to contact us, you can expect the following process.
 First, we provide a confidential, no-cost case evaluation to determine if we can provide representation.
 Next, we provide a straightforward assessment of the strengths, weaknesses, and potential risks associated with your case.
 Should you decide to proceed, we will send you a written agreement that sets forth the terms of our representation.
 All of our whistleblower cases are handled on a contingency basis.
 That means that our fee is a percentage of your award and you will not be charged hourly fees or other costs.
 If the case is not successful, you owe us nothing.
 Take a look at our Frequently Asked Questions page to find out more about the whistleblower process.